Tag Archives: Rallies

 Evening meals on Saturday, and breakfasts Saturday/Sunday will be available in the sports pavilion.

-Saturday night entertainment: TBA
+Saturday night entertainment: The Lone Vanguard

 AGM: The Annual General Meeting will be held at 8.30am on Sunday 24th, where there will be the presentation of the 2023/2024 Annual Financial report, and an election of committee members for FY 2024/2025.